Introduction to OCD and current treatment methods

 Paragraph 4 – A Real-Life Example:

-Sarah, a 34-year-old mother, had been struggling with debilitating OCD that impacted every aspect of her life.
-Conventional treatments had failed to make a significant difference, leading her to seek alternative treatments.
-After extensive research, she found therapeutic psychedelic sessions and experienced a significant improvement in her quality of life.
+Sarah is a mother aged 34 years.
+She had been suffering from severe OCD which affected every aspect of her life.
+Conventional treatments had not made much of a difference, leading her to seek alternative treatments.
+After much research, she found therapeutic psychedelic sessions and experienced a significant improvement in her quality of life.
 However, the legal and ethical implications of this treatment weighed heavily on her, highlighting the complexities of implementing such treatments for OCD.

 “Psychedelics are like the bad boy of medicine, they’re still illegal but everyone secretly wants to try them.”